-For small office environments, the DSL-500 allows multiple users on the LAN to access the Internet concurrently through a single Internet account.
+For small office environments, the DSL-504 allows multiple users on the LAN to access the Internet concurrently through a single Internet account.
 This provides Internet access to everyone in the office for the price of a single user.

-NAT improves network security in effect by hiding the private network behind one global and visible IP address.
 NAT address mapping can also be used to link two IP domains via a LAN-to-LAN connection.